-In the graph visualization panel, you can choose the type of chart to display, in addition to specify an automatic or fixed scale, with settable values.
 Minimum granularity field is used to provide grouped values (Hourly, Daily, Monthly) in the signal details page, or to set a custom granularity (es 3 hours, 5 days, 6 months).
 If minimun granularity is set, the signal will show only the corresponding values.
 If the signal is then used in a virtual signal formula, the calculation will only use the values depending their signal granularity.

 By checking Exclude values functionality, the user can exclude values received by the signal by filling the range fields.
 If a value is excluded, an alarm to the user is sent.

 By enabling signal rescaling you can set the parameters to parse the input values to a more appropriate range.
 It is also possible to specify the number of decimal places you want display.